Personal Account

 Complete IPO Guide: Essential Information for Investors and Companies

-An IPO (Initial Public Offering) is the process of offering a company's shares for public sale on an open stock exchange for the first time.
+An IPO (Initial Public Offering) is the process of offering a company's shares for public sale on a stock exchange for the first time.
 Companies may choose the IPO route for several reasons.
 Typically, companies go public to reduce debt, strengthen their capital structure, or finance their growth objectives by listing shares on a stock exchange.

 Once a company's shares begin trading publicly, investors can buy and sell these shares.
 Going public offers companies the advantage of strengthening their corporate structure and expanding their capital base.